 By Dr. Abhijit Shinde| Last Updated

-- The patient exhales slowly out of the mouth.
+- Exhale slowly out of the mouth.

-- Repeat six or more times each minute, for up to 15 minutes.
+- Repeat six or more times each minute for up to 15 minutes.

-- Repeat four to five times.
+- Repeat steps two through four five times.

 Buteyko Nose Breathing

-- Repeat five times.
+- Repeat steps two and three five times.

 Keep it Consistent